-Any kind of potato dish is a fantastic choice for quiche but there’s something about home fries that make them one of my favorite combinations.
+Any kind of potato dish is a fantastic choice for quiche, but there’s something about home fries that makes them one of my favorite combinations.

 Fruit N Yogurt Cup

-If you’re someone who likes to eat a light breakfast but needs it to be filling also, a fruit and yogurt cup paired with a slice of the quiche will fit the bill.
+If you like to eat a light breakfast but need it to be filling, a fruit and yogurt cup paired with a slice of quiche will fit the bill.